Tuning the shear-thickening of suspensions through surface roughness and physico-chemical interactions

-To study the shear thickening transition we utilize four distinct fumed silica systems that enable us to vary both the roughness and the hydrophilicity of the particles while holding the average particle size constant at $D\simeq 300$~nm.
+To study the shear thickening transition we utilize four distinct fumed silica systems that enable us to vary both the surface roughness and the hydrophilicity of the particles while holding the average particle size constant at $D\simeq 300$~nm.
 These textured fumed silica particles are composed of nodules of size $R_{\rm u}$ that are fused together permanently during the flame synthesis \cite{Barthel:1998}.
-The sintered aggregates confer nanometric textures and high specific areas to the particles [see Fig.~\ref{fig1}(a) and SI-1].
-We consider here two classes of fumed silica particles which differ by the size $R_{\rm{u}}$ of the primary unit and consequently by their nanometric roughness.
-A smaller primary unit ($R_{\rm u}$ = 10 nm, later denoted as ``rough" fumed silica) induces rougher textures (i.e., higher specific area) than larger nodules ($R_{\rm u}$ = 25 nm, ``smooth" fumed silica).
+The sintered aggregates confer nanometric textures and high specific surface areas (measured in $\rm{m^2/g}$) to the particles [see Fig.~\ref{fig1}(a) and Fig.~\ref{figS1}].
+We consider here two classes of fumed silica particles, which differ by the size $R_{\rm{u}}$ of the primary unit and consequently by their nanometric surface roughness.
+A smaller primary unit ($R_{\rm u}$ = 10 nm, later denoted compactly as ``rougher" fumed silica) induces a more convoluted texture (i.e., higher specific area) than larger nodules ($R_{\rm u}$ = 25 nm, ``less rough" fumed silica).
 Both of these types of particles are naturally strongly hydrophilic due to both the presence of surface hydroxyl groups and to their intrinsic submicronic roughness as seen in the picture in Fig.~\ref{fig1}(b).
-When dispersed in polypropylene glycol (PPG, $\eta _0 = 120$ mPa.s, ${M}_w = 725$ g/mol), i.e., a polar solvent, fumed silica particles display a stabilizing solvation layer that prevents irreversible aggregation \cite{Raghavan:1997}.
-The resulting suspensions are transparent and show excellent stability over time with no thixotropy or ageing (see SI-2).
+When dispersed in polypropylene glycol (PPG, $\eta _0 = 120$ mPa.s, ${M}_w = 725$ g/mol), i.e., a polar solvent, these fumed silica particles display a stabilizing solvation layer that prevents irreversible aggregation \cite{Raghavan:1997} indicating the presence of a short-range repulsive force, in addition to thermal fluctuations, which have also been suggested as a possible repulsive force in Brownian suspensions~\cite{mari2015discontinuous, pednekar2017simulation}.
+The resulting suspensions thus show excellent stability over time with no thixotropy or ageing (see Fig.~\ref{figS2}) as well as exhibiting optical transparency.
 We have prepared suspensions at various volume fractions $\phi$ by varying the mass ratio of particles dispersed.
-The true volume fraction of the particulate phase is carefully determined by performing precise density measurements of the suspension (see SI-3).
-Finally, the steady rheological response of the suspensions is measured by a slowly decreasing ramp of shear stress imposed in a cone and plate geometry connected to a stress-controlled rheometer (see SI-4).
+The true volume fraction of the particulate phase is carefully determined by performing precise density measurements of the suspension (see details in section~\ref{figS3}).
+Finally, the steady rheological response of the suspensions is measured by a slowly decreasing ramp of shear stress imposed in a cone-plate geometry connected to a stress-controlled rheometer (see section~\ref{figS4}).